akumuli/Documentation/Getting-started.md

   exit(1);
 }
 ```
 Function `aku_open_database` can open database that already exists.
 Structure `params` must contain some useful parameters, we interested in second one - 1000, this is a window size.
 After call to aku_open_database we can check its state with `aku_open_status` this function returns status code for the open operation.
-Variable `db` will always contain pointer to database instance, no matter what, even if file doesn't exists.
+Variable `db` will always contain pointer to database instance, no matter what it is, even if file doesn't exist.
 In this case we can check for error using `aku_open_error` function.

 ### Writing data
 Let's write some data to our new database!